EPScorp/idk-delta/.github/SECURITY.md

 ## Supported Versions

-The latest version of movie-web is the only version that is supported, as it is the only version that is being actively developed.
+The latest version of idk-delta is the only version that is supported, as it is the only version that is being actively developed.

 ## Reporting a Vulnerability